strapi/documentation/docusaurus/docs/dev-docs/api/graphql.md

 Dynamic zones are union types in GraphQL so you need to use [fragments](https://www.apollographql.com/docs/react/data/fragments/) (i.e., with `...on`) to query the fields, passing the component name (with the `ComponentCategoryComponentname` syntax) to [`__typename`](https://www.apollographql.com/docs/apollo-server/schema/schema/#the-__typename-field):

-The following example shows how to query data for the `label` attribute of a "Closingperiod" component from the "Default" components category that can be added to the "dz" dynamic zone:
+The following example fetches data for the `label` attribute of a "Closingperiod" component from the "Default" components category that can be added to the "dz" dynamic zone:

 ```graphql
 {